HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

         hcl-dxclient-v95_CF200_20211213-1459.zip
         ```

-    **HCL DX 9.5 CF\_200-hcl-dx-kubernetes-v95-CF200.zip**
+    **HCL DX 9.5 CF 200-hcl-dx-kubernetes-v95-CF200.zip**

     !!! important

-        With the Operator-based deployment being removed starting in HCL DX Container Update 9.5 CF200, you will find some changes in the list of files and their names in CF199 and later releases.
+        Starting with HCL DX Container Update 9.5 CF200, HCL removed the Operator-based deployment.
+Because of this change, you will find some changes in the list of files and their names in CF199 and later releases.
 For more information, see [List of image files and changes from CF198 and later](#simpletable_cst_4lf_yrb).

     -   ```
         hCL DX notices V9.5 CF200.txt